-BSRA’s long term goal with respect to water quality is to see the lake meet the provincial water quality standard (<100 E. coli cfu per 100 mL of water) 100% of the time.
+BSRA’s long term goal with respect to water quality is to see the lake meet the pre 2018 provincial water quality standard (<100 E. coli cfu per 100 mL of water, the province changed its threshold to 200 cfu) 100% of the time.
 In the shorter term BSRA’s goal is to bring about a reduction in the percentage of time that ravine and lake water exceed the provincial standard.

 Beginning in 2006, BSRA began a cooperative program with the Municipality of Bluewater and the Ausable Bayfield Conservation Authority (ABCA) to test water quality in four Bluewater ravines and the lake water at the mouth of these ravines.
 Sampling for Escherichia coli has been carried out weekly from mid-June to the end of August and has conformed to the water testing protocol mandated by Ontario’s Ministry of Health.
 The four ravine and beach testing sites have been: Wildwood, Houston Heights, St. Joseph and Ridgeway.

 The ABCA Reports on the annual test results can be found in the Water Quality Library on this website.
 The weekly results for the current year are posted under Water Quality Test Results.

 Is the lake safe for swimming?
 The short answer is sometimes.